Takuya7897/furima_28844/README.md

 ### Association

-- has_many :comments
+-has_many :comments
-has_many :items,
+-has_many :items,
-has_many: customers
+-has_one :customer, dependent: :destroy